Far from here, a world away in time and distance, a house patiently waits for me.

 Plans and arrangements were made there, minds and jaws set.
-An Englishman’s home was his castle and the people took to their hearts the image of Britain as besieged fortress, staunchly repelling the attacks of those who sought to overcome her.
+An Englishman’s home was his castle and the people took to their hearts the image of Britain as a besieged fortress, staunchly repelling the attacks of those who sought to overcome her.
 As blitz spirit spread like a bloodstain from the wounded metropolises, more than ever, a home embodied a place of safety, a haven in a wild world.

 We bought the house when my eldest daughter was one and a half, and we were a family of just three.
 As soon as we saw the garden stretching 150 feet away lush with lilies, grape hyacinths and clumps of primrose dewily nestled beside the paths, we knew we could be happy there.
-We wandered among the raspberry canes and marveled at the curious old-fashioned garden implements.
+We wandered among the raspberry canes and marvelled at the curious old-fashioned garden implements.
 Even the washing line was an ingenious homemade pulley system – this wasn’t a garden to observe through a misted window from inside; it was a garden to live in; working the soil, tenderly raising and cultivating, breathing in the life around you.
 It didn’t matter that the house had no plumbing for a washing machine, that the kitchen was a cramped collection of chronologically added cupboards and work-surfaces, or that the light switches emitted smoke and sparks.
 Something in that place invaded our hearts and gripped them, unremittingly.

 Months passed and we stripped the house to its bones.
 We evicted the silverfish, demolished the coal-shed, and unscrewed the old, black Bakelite switches from the walls.
 We saved the heavy, pitted workbench from the asbestos-filled garage, hauling it to the shed we’d erected at the rear of the garden.
 When we lifted the carpets the yellowed newspapers beneath spoke of a time when you could buy a house for three hundred pounds.
-Gently, we removed all its adornments from a past wartime life, like a woman removes her jewelry before bed.
+Gently, we removed all its adornments from a past wartime life, like a woman removes her jewellery before bed.